 While you may feel fine after a motor vehicle crash, it is important to always be evaluated.
 Trained medical providers and first responders have extensive experience and training to help them evaluate victims of car accidents.
 They know what subtle signs and symptoms may be an indication for something greater and more dangerous.
 This is why it is important to never underestimate or decline an evaluation, even if you think you are fine.

-For example, some injuries such as a could cause no pain or discomfort besides maybe a dull headache—which is common after any type of impact or fall.
+For example, some injuries such as a brain bleed could cause no pain or discomfort besides maybe a dull headache—which is common after any type of impact or fall.
 But there may be a few small or subtle symptoms to indicate that it is occurring, even right after an accident.
 If you decline an evaluation and fail to get treatment by a trained professional who could recognize those symptoms, that brain bleed could result in a dangerous increase of intracranial pressure over the next few hours or even days.
 Once the pressure inside the skull increases and it begins to cause pain, it is already too late.
 There could be irreversible brain damage or cause wrongful death—even if quickly treated.
 This is why it is imperative to stop the damage right away by getting quickly evaluated and treated before damage occurs.

 Create a Record of the Accident and Your Injury Complaints